dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

-# Will this React global state work in concurrent mode?
+# Will this React global state work in Concurrent Mode?

 Checking tearing in React concurrent mode